3inar/geneset/README.md

 This package contains the following data sets:

 -   `smoking`: Blood transcriptome gene signatures that associate with cigarette smoking from the Huan et al. 2016 meta-analysis <http://dx.doi.org/10.1093/hmg/ddw288>
+-   `stress`: Gene expression levels in blood found as signatures of stress in five different studies.
+See the in-package description `?stress` for details.

 examples
 ========